OH-Jython-Scripters/weatherStationUploader/README.md

 * The [meteocalc library](https://pypi.org/project/meteocalc/) is used for some calculations in the script.
 It must be installed and accessible from within the openHAB jsr223 environment.
 There might be other ways but the following was done on a ubuntu installation to achieve that.
 It might look different on your system.

 * `sudo pip install meteocalc`
-* `sudo ln -s /usr/local/lib/python2.7/dist-packages/meteocalc /etc/openhab2/automation/lib/python/meteocalc` (In this example, the directory /etc/openhab2/automation/lib/python is defined as openHAB's python library search path)
+* Now, openHAB jsr223 jython must be configured to find your downloaded python libraries.
+There are several ways to do this.
+You can add a -Dpython.path=mypath1:mypath2 to the OH2 script `/etc/default/openhab2`.
+For example `-Dpython.path=/etc/openhab2/automation/lib/python:/usr/local/lib/python2.7/dist-packages` You can also modify the sys.path list in a Jython script that loads early (like a component script).
+Or as an alternative you can create a symlink like `sudo ln -s /usr/local/lib/python2.7/dist-packages/meteocalc /etc/openhab2/automation/lib/python/meteocalc` (In this example, the directory /etc/openhab2/automation/lib/python is already defined as openHAB's python library search path)
 * Edit classutils.py, change line 5 to: `PYTHON2 = 2#sys.version_info.major`

 ## Installation